 In this communion with Him, we are granted His peace.

 Philippians 4:7 ESV “And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”

-In the face of truly heartbreaking struggles, mind-numbing frustrations, and painful realities the peace of God is absolutely beyond my ability to describe or explain, but is so real.
+In the face of heartbreaking struggles or mind-numbing frustrations, the peace of God is beyond my ability to explain, but is so real.

-I’ve felt it, like silk, wash over my heart, changing my perspective and emotions in an instant.
+I’ve felt it, wash over my heart like silk, changing my perspective and emotions in an instant.